Lockoo/HealthApp-Spring/README.md

-Basic CRUD Project for learning purposes!
+# Basic CRUD WebApp for learning purposes!

--Webapp for Doctors&Patients using Spring5 for the Backend and Angular4 for Frontend
+Spring Boot + Spring MVC backend Server

--Hibernate used as ORM-Tool for administering a MySQL DB
+Hibernate used as ORM-Tool for administration of MySQL DB

--HealthApp-Angular Frontend as Submodule
+HealthApp-Angular frontend as Submodule